Skip to main content

 • slack-integration: Team notifications for review events

-vs. the built-in /code-review (CC 2.1.146+)
+vs. the built-in /review and /code-review (CC 2.1.202+)

-Reach for /ork:review-pr instead when you want the full multi-agent review — parallel code-quality, security, testing, architecture, and performance passes synthesized into conventional comments with an approve / request-changes verdict.
-They are complementary, not redundant: /code-review is the quick correctness gate; /ork:review-pr is the thorough pre-merge audit.
+Reach for /ork:review-pr instead when you want the full OrchestKit audit — parallel code-quality, security, testing, architecture, and performance passes with memory-KG project context, domain-aware agent selection, adversarial refutation, and a synthesized approve / request-changes verdict written back to the knowledge graph.
+They are complementary: built-in /review is the quick correctness gate, built-in /code-review &lt;level&gt; &lt;pr#&gt; is CC's multi-agent pass, and /ork:review-pr is the thorough project-aware pre-merge audit.

 References